-It’s the greatest: Ali’s training camp opens to the public
+It’s the greatest: Ali’s training camp opens to public

 The famed Deer Lake camp was in disrepair when California real estate investor Mike Madden bought it shortly after Ali died in June 2016 at age 74.
 Madden, son of retired broadcaster and NFL Hall of Fame coach John Madden, said his aim was to save an important part of Ali’s legacy.

-“It will always be a monument to the guy who created it,” said Madden, 55.
+“It will always be a monument to the guy who created it,” said Madden.
 “It’s about preserving a piece of sports history, American history and probably world history.”

 Ali bought the wooded, out-of-the-way property about 90 miles (145 kilometers) from Philadelphia in 1972 and installed 18 primarily log buildings, including a gym, dining hall, small mosque, visitors’ cabins and a horse barn.
 It was at Deer Lake where Ali prepared for his epic bouts against George Foreman and Joe Frazier, attracting crowds who watched him work.
 Ali once proclaimed he was “more at home with my log cabins than I am in my house in Cherry Hill,” New Jersey.